Hindutva: Unified Hindu identity and cultural nationalism

-Upper casteism
+Views on caste

+Savarkar, who was an atheist, opposed the caste system in several of his essays and letters.
+In the 1930 essay titled "Abolition of Caste" (Jatyuchchedak Nibandh), he argued that Hindus should not regard caste in any hereditary hierarchy, rather it may be treated primarily as an occupational distinction.
+Under Savarkar, the Hindu Mahasabha organized all-caste dinners in Nagpur and Kanpur, marking its opposition to the caste system.
+Savarkar noted that education can play a key role against caste discrimination and made efforts for children of the so-called lower castes to attend school, giving monetary incentives to their parents.
+Savarkar often noted his views on caste within the broader topic of Hindutva; such as, in his 1935 essay The Spirit of Hindutva (Hindutvache Panchapran), he argued that the caste system's connection to discrimination should be abolished.

+Balasaheb Deoras, the third sarsanghchalak of the Rashtriya Swayamsevak Sangh (RSS), rejected caste and promoted "samajik samrasta" (social harmony) as a means of overcoming caste divisions.
+Mohan Bhagwat, the RSS's current sarsanghchalak as of 2026, has stated that the concepts of "varna" and "jati" should be left behind and has called for the elimination of discrimination associated with caste.

 When Prime Minister V. P. Singh launched the Mandal Commission to broaden reservations in government and public university jobs to a significant portion of the Shudras who were officially branded the Other Backward Classes (OBC), the mouthpiece of the Hindutva organisation RSS, Organiser magazine, wrote of "an urgent need to build up moral and spiritual forces to counter any fallout from an expected Shudra revolution."

 According to social scientist and economist Jean Drèze, the Mandal Commission angered the upper castes and threatened to distance the OBCs, but the Babri Masjid's destruction and ensuing events helped to reduce this challenge and reunified Hindus on an anti-Muslim stance.
-He further claims "The Hindutva project is a lifeboat for the upper castes in so far as it promises to restore the Brahminical social order" and the potential enemies of this ideology is anybody whose acts or might hinder the process of restoring the Brahminic social order.
+He further claims "The Hindutva project is a lifeboat for the upper castes in so far as it promises to restore the Brahminical social order" and the potential enemies of this ideology is anybody whose acts might hinder the process of restoring the Brahminic social order.
 Drèze further claims that although Hindutva is known as a majoritarian movement, it can be best expressed as an oppressive minority movement.

 According to Jaffrelot, the Sangh Parivar organisations with their Hindutva ideology have strived to impose the belief structure of the upper caste Hindus.
 According to Dalit rights activist and political theorist Kancha Ilaiah, "Hindutva Is Nothing But Brahminism" and that only "Dalitisation can effectively counter the danger of Brahminical fascism disguised as Hindutva."

 According to sociologist Amritorupa Sen, the privileges of the upper caste and especially Brahmins have become invisible.
 There has been a cultural norm that Brahmins take care of the lower castes out of a moral responsibility but also out of human kindness.